-Often times, I find that dreams extend far beyond the simple purpose of making one happy.
+Often, I find dreams extend far beyond the simple purpose of making one happy.
 For example, being a songwriter in and of itself does not make me feel happy and fulfilled.

 Healing and helping others is the part of my dream that keeps it alive.
 It gives me purpose in this world that goes far beyond myself and my skills.

-I’m reminded of the character Ebenezer Scrooge from Dickens’ “A Christmas Carol”.
+Think of the character Ebenezer Scrooge from Dickens’ “A Christmas Carol”.
 Scrooge’s goal in life was to have money—and lots of it.

 I won’t ruin the whole story for the very few of you that may not have heard it.
 In the end, Scrooge discovered that what brought him fulfillment and happiness were community and generosity.

 So what is the “why” to your dream?
 How is your dream going to affect those around you?
 Get beyond yourself.

 2. Take Off The Rose-Colored Glasses

-I hate to take a pointy realistic needle to your big ideas, but I’m doing it out of love.
+I hate to take a pointy, realistic needle to your big ideas, but I’m doing it out of love.
 Here it is:

 Take a minute to take that one in.
 Still here?

 We spend countless hours imagining what it would be like and how we will get there.
 But the truth is, in my experience, they have never turned out exactly how I have imagined.
-Why?
-We live in a world of people and circumstances that we can’t control.

 As a singer-songwriter, the common idea of “making it big” for my line of work is to have a hit song or perform in front of a sold-out crowd at Madison Square Garden (I’m more inclined towards Red Rock Amphitheatre, but you get the picture).

 Let’s say that I work and strive tirelessly to do everything I need to do to reach that goal.
-I release a song, I tour around the US, develop a large following, get on the radio, etc.
+I release a song; go on tour around the US, develop a large following, get on the radio, etc.

 Does that change the fact that my song helped heal and open the heart of a broken and depressed Vietnam Vet?
 Or how it helped encourage an author to keep going and writing?

-It’s all about your perspective of success, my friend.
+It’s all about your perspective on success, my friend.
 To me, because my “why” and my heart’s intention are to help people, those stories above are my version of success.

 3. Make Your Dream Your Job

 No, I don’t mean quit your job and have no income while you work on your dream.
 That’s an entirely different article (and completely up to you).
-I’m talking about treating your dream like it is your job.

 No!
 You have a livelihood and an expectation to show up.
 So why quit on your dream at the first sign of failure?

 I know many songwriters who wrote hundreds of songs before they wrote a hit.
 However, they never would have reached it if they didn’t take that first step, made a commitment, and wrote 100 songs first.

 Dreams don’t just happen.
 They take work.

 It is by far the best resource I have discovered in my journey of living out my dream.
 Here’s the deal.

 With every goal that I have set and achieved, I never sat at the end and thought to myself, “man, look at what I did”.

-I would smile and enjoy the character it built, the person that I became in the process.
+I would smile and enjoy the character it built, the person who I became in the process.
 In the end, the best thing about dreams and goals isn’t their achievement, but the journey that you take to get there.